Divine Nagar railway station: Administration

 Divine Nagar railway station is operated by the Chennai-headquartered Southern Railway zone of the Indian Railways.
 This station is a HG-1 class station under the Thiruvananthapuram railway division.

 Services

-Five pairs of passenger trains halt at this station daily.
+Two pairs of passenger trains and two pairs of MEMU trains halt at this station daily.
 Four pairs of express trains halt here on Fridays, Saturdays, and Sundays for the convenience of people travelling to the Divine Retreat Centre which is situated adjacent to the station.
 Express trains are the Venad Express, Parasuram Express, Netravati Express and Chennai–Alleppey Express.